Tswagerman/project_mlops/reports/README.md

 > **multiple operating systems, python version etc. Do you make use of caching?
 Feel free to insert a link to one of**
 > **your github actions workflow.**

+We ended up using pytest to perform unit tests to our codebase and ruff as a linter to highlight syntactical and stylistic problems.
+We performed several tests for the training process, fetching of the data and the creation of the datasets.
+We used caching for composing the various docker images.

 ## Running code and tracking experiments